Ingensi/docker-hadoop-cdh-pseudo/README.md

 * *HDFS*: 1 namenode and 1 datanode
 * *YARN*: 1 resourcemanager, 1 nodemanager and 1 historyserver (mapreduce)

+*WARNING*: This docker image can be *useful to speed up your developments* but it *should not be used in critical/production environments* for two main reasons:

+* it does not provide a fully distributed cluster
+* because it runs many hadoop processes, this image does not respect the docker "best practice" about `One container = One process`

 # Run instruction

 The docker run command has to be written according to your specific needs.
 Here is the pattern to follow: